VD at the Movies: Public Health Service World War II Venereal Disease Films – NEWEST ESSAY

 A tiny, black-robed woman scurries down a deserted street and ducks into an alley overgrown with ivy.

-- Disease Vectors of Cartoon Modernity - By Kathy High
+- Disease Vectors of Cartoon Modernity - By Kathy High and Michael Sappol, PhD

 It's 1950 and a fine upstanding teenager named Rodney is stricken with the deadly tuberculosis bacterium (Mycobacterium tuberculosis).